Coronavirus Disease 2019 (COVID-19)

 Coronavirus disease 2019 (COVID-19), a new respiratory infection, has been declared a pandemic by the World Health Organization (WHO).
-So far, more than 300,000 people around the world have tested positive for COVID-19, and more than 15,000 people have died, according to the WHO.
+So far, more than 4 million people around the world have tested positive for COVID-19, and more than 300,000 people have died, according to WHO.

-As the situation develops, LDR will be in communication with its companions and partners to assess the needs and provide support.
-In the United States, we anticipate this public health crisis will escalate in coming days and weeks and will affect many more individuals and families, particularly those who are most vulnerable in our communities.
-We stand ready to work with Lutheran social service organizations affiliated with LDR and with ELCA synods to address the needs of those impacted.
+As the situation develops, LDR will continue to be in communication with companions and partners at home and abroad to assess the needs and provide support.
+We anticipate this public health crisis will escalate in coming weeks and will affect many more people, particularly those who are most vulnerable in our communities.
+Here in the U.S., we stand ready to work with Lutheran social service organizations affiliated with LDR and with ELCA synods to address the needs of those impacted.

 What you can do:

 Please pray for our nation and the world as we face uncertainties.
 May God's healing presence bring peace and hope in this time of need.
 Pray that God will deliver comfort to those who mourn the loss of loved ones and strength to those who are working diligently to care for affected communities.
 For more prayer suggestions, click here.

 Gifts to Lutheran Disaster Response’s general account enable us to respond quickly whenever and wherever disaster strikes.
 Give now.